mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

 ## Session/Break Length

-For fully online meetings there are typically fewer sessions per day than for in-person meetings, to keep the overall meeting day to at roughly 6 hours.
+For fully online meetings there are typically fewer sessions per day than for in-person meetings, to keep the overall meeting day to roughly 6 hours.
 With fewer sessions, chairs were offered only two options for session length (instead of three).